-The New Berlin Art Forum congratulates Rachel Turner, a life-long Unadilla Valley Central School District student, who has been awarded the 2016 New Berlin Art Forum Scholarship.
-Rachel is the daughter of Donna and Richard Turner.
-This fall, Rachel will be attending SUNY Broome pursuing studio art and medicine.
+The New Berlin Art Forum congratulates Colby Moore, a Unadilla Valley Central School District student, who has been awarded the 2018 New Berlin Art Forum Scholarship.
+Colby is the son of Glen and Ellen Moore.
+This fall, Colby will be attending Paul Smith’s College pursuing a higher education in Culinary Arts.

-Rachel Turner, recipient of the 2016 New Berlin Art Forum Scholarship Award.
+Recipient of the 2018 New Berlin Art Forum Scholarship Award.